Can You Hear Me? (Doctor Who): Critical reception

 The episode received a 67% approval, and an average rating of 6.64/10, on the review aggregate site Rotten Tomatoes, based on 15 reviews from critics.
 The consensus on the website reads, "'Can You Hear Me?' has plenty of ideas and some decent spooks, but good intentions can't carry an episode to a satisfying conclusion."

-Near the end, Graham discusses the emotional impact of the nightmares he had with the Doctor, and says he is scared that his cancer could come back despite his recent checkup; the Doctor mentions being socially awkward and says she will stand by the console and hopefully think of the right thing to say.
-This scene was scrutinised by critics and fans, with some criticising the Doctor as dismissive and others praising it as being something they could relate to.
+The scene where Graham expresses his concern to the Doctor that his cancer could return but she is too "socially awkward" to appropriately respond was criticised by fans for being insensitive or jarring to the episode's message.
 In response to complaint emails sent to the BBC, viewers were told the scene "was never meant to be dismissive.
 The Doctor's friend was scared, and we see her struggling to deal with the severity of the situation", and that "The intention of the scene was to acknowledge how hard it can be to deal with conversations on this subject matter.
 When faced with these situations, people don’t always have the right words to say at the right time, and this can often lead to feelings of guilt.
 By showing the Doctor struggling to find the right words, the intention was to sympathise with all those who may have found themselves in a similar position."